How Not to Be Your Own Worst Enemy

 Now think about that list.
 Think about the list of the money and the stuff and the image and all that you wanted to make other people jealous with, with those motives you didn’t quite like.
 And one by one by one, look at that list and declare your independence from each one of those things.

 Here’s step seven.
 Do this every day for a week and keep track of how it makes you feel right after you do it and how it makes you act the next day.
 This is going to change you.
-This is going to make you more authentic, and I dare say it's going to make you happier.
+This is going to make you more authentic, and I daresay it’s going to make you happier.